Postherpetic Neuralgia Pain Management in Texas

 - Lidocain or Capsaicin skin patches

 It is unlikely that PHN will go away on its own, so you should seek treatment if you continue feeling pain after your shingles have cleared up.
-For more information about PHN, its symptoms, and possible treatments, call Pain Specialists of America today at (855) 876-7246 (PAIN).
+For more information about PHN, its symptoms, and possible treatments, call Pain Specialists of Austin and Central Texas Pain Center today at (855) 876-7246 (PAIN).
 Our clinics can be found throughout Central Texas.